 Steens Wind (ONDA v.
-Salazar)
+Jewell)

-In December of 2011, the Secretary of the Interior approved a plan allowing the developer to build up to 70 wind turbines and a high-capacity transmission line on the remote and iconic mountain, located in southeast Oregon.
-The lawsuit seeks to block what the conservation groups claim is an illegal project by the Department of the Interior that would forever change an otherwise wild and beautiful landscape.
+The decision would have allowed the developer to build up to 69 wind turbines and a high-capacity transmission line on this iconic mountain recognized as part of our National Landscape Conservation System.
+The lawsuit blocked what the conservation groups described as an illegal project that would have forever changed an otherwise wild and beautiful landscape.